rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

 Simply copy the contents at the bottom, and create the `.vale.ini` file.

 You need to create the "styles" folder.
 This is done by running the `vale` binary with the `sync` command.
-Again, we are doing this from the `~/.local/share/nvim/mason/packages/vale/` directory, so do:
+Again, you are doing this from the `~/.local/share/nvim/mason/packages/vale/` directory, so do:

 ```
 ./vale sync